-If you are a gay male and think you have issues related to being too tight or too loose in or around your ass, causing pain, any problems with anal sex, aesthetic issues, bowel or bladder issues, constipation, or leakage, you will benefit from Pelvic Floor assessment and treatment.
+If you are a gay male and think you have issues related to being too tight or too loose in or around your ass, causing pain, any problems with sex, aesthetic issues, bowel or bladder issues, constipation, or leakage, you will benefit from Pelvic Floor assessment and treatment.

 What are the benefits of pelvic floor rehabilitation?

 Pelvic Floor Therapy is designed to give you control of your pelvic muscles and thereby give you control over your life by preventing injuries from happening or reoccurring in the future.